sciZer0/newdiscoveries/c/README.md

 But there is THE Initial Fundamental Mistake that derives other fundamental errors.

-The Initial Fundamental Mistake is that in “official” science the Concept of Target Acceleration For Each Force is wrongly missing.
-More detail on this in 2.1.
+The Initial Fundamental Mistake is that in science, there the Concept of Target Acceleration For Each Force is wrongly missing. <i>More detail on this in 2.1.</i>

 The Initial Fundamental Mistake derives the wrong concept of Force, including the wrong formula of Force.